 Bread for the City’s clothing room is located in our Southeast Center.
-We also have listings of local clothing rooms.
+Eligibility and hours are listed here.

 Do you have furniture?

-No, we do not have any furniture.
+No, we do provide furniture.
 However, one of our case managers would be happy to give you a list or referral to another agency that might be of assistance.
 Central Union Mission and A Wider Circle are two examples of local groups that may be able to provide you with furniture.